SANdood/Ecobee-Suite/README.md

 > **NOTE:** the response time of this Helper is dependent upon the Polling Frequency set for Ecobee Suite Manager.
 If your Polling Frequency is 3 (for example), it can take as long as 6 minutes AFTER your HVAC starts heating/cooling before this app realizes that the HVAC has been turned on.
 Thus, it is best that you use this Helper with a Polling Frequency of 1 minute.

-### <a name="features-smart-vents-sa">Smart Vents Helper</a>
+### <a name="features-smart-vents-sa">Smart Vents & Switches Helper</a>

 `ecobee Suite Smart Vents` automates one or more vents to reach/maintain a target temperature that you specify or from a specified thermostat.
 It uses one or more temperature devices, and opens/closes vents based upon current temperature, target temperature and thermostat operating state.
+Version 1.7.06 adds the option to turn on/off a switch when trying to meet the setpoint, useful for turning on a fan or a vent blower.

 ### <a name="features-smart-zone-sa">`Smart Zones` Helper</a>